openHPI/codeoceanR/README.md

 For the 2021 class and the 2022 MOOC (in prep), the test suite was completely rewritten and test script length reduced greatly.

 The source code for codeOcean itself is online at <https://github.com/openHPI/codeocean/>

+ Updating codeoceanR on the CO-server is a two-step process:
+- In [GH docker actions](https://github.com/openHPI/dockerfiles/actions/workflows/r-4.yml), click 'Run workflow' then again 'Run workflow'.
+Wait 5 minutes.
+- In [CO execution environment](https://codeocean.openhpi.de/execution_environments/28), from the dropdown next to 'Edit', click 'Synchronize'.
+Should be done in a few seconds.
+- Wait 3 minutes without score/run (generates new runner container in next run), then copy `packageVersion("codeoceanR")` to any script and run it to check whether the update was successfull.